 Whenever you submit work for this course, you must be prepared to present it orally, and to answer questions about it.
 This will help ensure that you do not submit work that you do not fully understand (either because it was prepared too hastily, or because it was prepared with unauthorized assistance, such as unauthorized generative AI use).
+It will also help us-and your other instructors with similar policies-demonstrate to employers and others that will be evaluating you in the future that grades at UF mean what they are supposed to mean, in the sense that they are a reflection of students' actual performance in the course.

-To ensure that you are prepared to orally present each assignment that you submit, we will randomly select several students to orally defend their submissions during their required discussion sections.
+To ensure that you are prepared to orally present each assignment that you submit, we will randomly select several students to orally defend their submissions.
+Defenses will take place in either the required discussion sections or your TA's office hours (as determined by the instructor).
 Oral defenses will have two parts:

 1. Brief presentation.
 The student will give a brief presentation outlining the main ideas contained in their submission.

-2. Brief Q&A. The student will be asked questions about those ideas by their classmates and TA.
+2. Brief Q&A. The student will be asked questions about those ideas by their TA and/or classmates.